 Shopping at Coleton Fishacre

-Whether you’re visiting us after exploring the house and garden, or just dropping in to browse the shop, there’s plenty to see in this destination lifestyle brand shop.
+Whether you’re visiting us after exploring the house and garden, or just dropping in to browse the shop, there’s plenty to see in this recently refurbished destination lifestyle brand shop.
 Inside, the shop is filled with gifts, homeware, books, local produce and gardening accessories.
-In the courtyard outside the shop you could pick up a plant from the selection which changes seasonally to reflect what’s growing in the garden at the time.
+In the courtyard, you could pick up a plant from the selection which changes seasonally to reflect what’s growing in the garden at the time.

 Gifts and more